 - non-stick cooking spray

-- a straw or item to make a placeholder for the hanging hole
+- a straw or pipe to make a placeholder for the hanging hole

 Spray your mold with cooking spray.